warthecoder/DEVIOUS-Self-Bot/README.md

 cd devious
 pip install -r requirements.txt

 🧪 2.
-Run the Client
+Run the File
-  # python devious.py
+  # Devious.exe

 🧾 REQUIREMENTS
 All dependencies are in requirements.txt.
 To install: